630-462-9500

 Finally, it is crucial to understand the tax implications associated with cryptocurrency in a divorce.
 Transferring cryptocurrencies between spouses can trigger capital gains taxes, depending on the value at the time of transfer.
 Consulting with a tax professional who understands the nuances of cryptocurrency is vital to avoid unexpected tax liabilities and to make informed decisions regarding asset division.

-Contact Our Wheaton, IL Divorce Attorney
+Contact a DuPage County, IL Divorce Attorney

 Share this post: